RakV1342/test-markdown/README.md

 * Size of Fully Connected Layers

+The entire augemnted dataset (Original Center images + Reflected Center Inages + Left/Right Images with Steering Bias + Reflected Left/Right Images + Corrective dataset of images[which itself had left/center/right images and their reflections]) was used to train this network.
 Finally, after a lot of testing and tweaking, I was able to train a satisfactory network with the following architecture:

 ```
 # CNN